Nutrition-Research-Pediatrics/Pipeline-Assignment_NFS1218/README.md

 }
 ```

-cut-offs were selected based off of criteria and the results indicated zero potential participants as outliers/implausible values
+Cut-offs were selected based off of criteria and the results indicated zero potential participants as outliers/implausible values

 ## 5.4 WHO-style plausibility cut-offs for zBMI at birth